opeolluwa/backend-for-humans/src/module_4/what-is-a-shell.md

 > [!TIP]

-> An Shell interpreter, like interpreter
+> A Shell interpreter, like the interpreter
 > [studied in module one](../module_1/classification_of_programming_languages.md#classification-of-programming-languages),
 > is a program that takes a Shell command and translate it to something the
 > computer can work with.

-This book will focus solely on Bash because it's quite popular and probably the most wildly adopted.
+This book will focus solely on Bash because it's quite popular and probably the most widely adopted.
 Bash syntax is also compatible with other kinds of shell.

 On Windows based systems, configuring WSL might be tricky especially without prior experience with the CLI.
 I have included a video by Gary below which is